ProjectTau/Search/README.md

 ## App Rough Outline/(The app is one type of search Server)

+The app will be able to act as one of the server types.

+- Request Server
+- Search Server
+- Ranking Server

+**Old**
-The app will store a gigabyte of web data to search through.
+-The app will store a gigabyte of web data to search through.
 The app will poll the central server for search quaries relating to its data.
 It will search its data and respond with a result or an negative awknowlage.
 The app may also act as a web crawler tbd.

 ## Search Engine